Analysis | How Far Hong Kong’s Emergency Law Can Go (Online Too)

 2. What’s being done?

 On Oct.
-4, the city’s Executive Council approved a ban on face coverings at public gatherings, effective at midnight, in a move aimed at making it harder for protesters to hide their identity.
-Chief Executive Carrie Lam said they believed it will be “an effective deterrent and help the police in enforcing the law,” adding that other countries have similar bans.
+4, the city’s Executive Council approved a ban on face coverings at protests and public assemblies, effective at midnight, in a move aimed at making it harder for protesters to hide their identity.
+Chief Executive Carrie Lam said they believed it would be “an effective deterrent and help the police in enforcing the law,” adding that other countries have similar bans.
 Violators could be sentenced to as much as one year in prison.
-Earlier, associations representing front-line police officers and inspectors also urged the city to impose curfews.
+She also said things were “fluid” and said if they worsened, “other means to tackle the situation” would be considered.
+Earlier, associations representing front-line police officers and inspectors urged the city to impose curfews.

 3. Does the law cover the internet?